rdkcentral/rdkb-halif-cm/docs/pages/CMhalSpec.md

 ## Build Requirements

-The source code should be capable of being built under Linux Yocto environment and should be delivered as a shared library `libcm_mgnt.so`
+The source code should be capable of, but not be limited to, building under the Yocto distribution environment.
+The recipe should deliver a shared library named as libcm_mgnt.so

 ## Variability Management